patrixr/strapi-middleware-cache/README.md

 ## Etag support

-By setting the `enableEtagSupport` to `true`, the middleware will automatically create an Etag for each payload it caches.
+By setting the `enableEtag` to `true`, the middleware will automatically create an Etag for each payload it caches.

 Further requests sent with the `If-None-Match` header will be returned a `304 Not Modified` status if the content for that url has not changed.